arthur5120/real-time-chat-app/--todo-list.md

 # Make user lists update comparing uuid instead of number of users, or maybe dates.
 # Find a way to update all the lists.
 # When first starting the server, it takes too long to load the page.
-# Chat starts flicking when reaching a certain number of messages.
+# Chat starts flicking w\hen reaching a certain number of messages.
 # Maybe make some messages and user names only show if clicking on them.
 # Add a context menu to show interactions with a individual given message as well.
 # When server first starts, changing the messages doesn't update the chat on the other end.
 # On the room reset/creation, if the user continues spamming none of the messages get to the other end.
 # useEffect Bug : Auth running on useEffect after sending message.
 Functions emitting to auth : "addUserToOnlineList, retrieveUserLists".
 # Make log changes in real time.
+[DONE]
 # Make log notes circular.
+[DONE]
 # Warn the user about the log being full.
 # Make spam cooldown specific to room and reset along with the rooms.
 # Spam cooldown seems to be cumulative sometimes, check the array to see if it is comparing the correct messages.
 [DONE]
 # Refreshing prevents the room from staying on cooldown.
 [DONE]
 # When all users remove all their messages from the room, the room user placeholder appears next to their name.
 [DONE]
+# When log messages updates, it might not consider the filter mode, setting them always chronologically.

 // Done yesterday

-Modify isSpamming function for it to check the spamCountdown value and make an early return if necessary, remove that check from sendMessage.
-Create cookie getter and setter for the spam timer to make it persistent through page refreshes.

-// Done today

 Implement api route to get all users present in a chat room.
 Add isUserInRoom flag to the room users conditional rendering, so the placeholder text won't appear if the current user's in the room.
 Create a function to sort object arrays chronologically by property

+// Done today

+Update the addToLog function to maintain circular log messages with the limit of 10 messages.
+Ensure the log feed updates in real-time.
+Add keys to the dynamically generated elements on the log component.